-Today’s post is from the wonderful Fifi, a fellow homes and interiors blogger who has a huge love of the modern country style.
+Today’s post is from the wonderful Fifi, a fellow homes and interiors blogger who has a huge love of the modern country style and country home decor.
 Read on to find out her 5 favourite hacks for your farmhouse country home.
 Enjoy!

 Hi Love Chic Living readers, Fifi here.
 I write a country living blog called www.fifimcgee.co.uk.
-Like most of you reading Jen’s blog, I’ve been an avid reader of Jen’s homespiration-fuelled posts for years, so I’m delighted she has welcomed me to share ways to inject more farmhouse character to your home, whether it’s a new build that you live in or your home is steeped in period features.
+Like most of you reading Jen’s blog, I’ve been an avid reader of Jen’s homespiration-fuelled posts for years, so I’m delighted she has welcomed me to share ways to bring some farmhouse home decor to your home, whether it’s a new build that you live in or your home is steeped in period features.

 If you find yourself looking around your living room, dining room, kitchen or bedroom feeling like it lacks character when you’ve got your heart set on a home freshly cut from Country Living magazine, then a good place to start is to brainstorm a few outside-the-box changes you could make to your house that goes beyond painting the walls and laying wood flooring.